russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 4. Practice mindfulness

 Mindfulness is another powerful tool mentioned in 'Love Yourself Like Your Life Depends On It.'
-Being mindful means "staying present" and fully aware of your thoughts and emotions.
-Practicing mindfulness puts you more in tune with yourself, and you can experience the present moment without worrying about the past or future.
+Being mindful means "staying present," and fully aware of your thoughts and emotions.
+Practicing mindfulness puts you more in tune with yourself, where you can experience the present moment without worrying about the past or future.

 As the legendary co-founder of Apple, Steve Jobs was a big advocate of mindfulness.
 Meditation was a part of his daily routine, especially in the morning.
 Steve's pursuit of "staying present" shaped his ability to focus and formed his renowned minimalistic approach.

 Include a simple mindfulness practice in your daily life.
-Spend five minutes each morning focusing on your breath and letting go of any worries.
+Spend five minutes each morning focusing on your breath and releasing any worries.

 5. Practice meditation